Home

 With Congress ready to rewrite the Telecom Act of 1996, industry front groups paid by the cable and phone industries are spending millions every week to mislead the American public.
 Policy makers should beware of misinformation coming from organizations that conceal the fact that they represent incumbent service providers.
 They reference each other's reports and hire academic researchers to give their reports a sense of credibility and balance, and their front groups hide behind noble sounding names and populist messages while undermining the work of genuine consumer advocates.
 A deeper look at how these organizations are funded unveils their hidden agendas.
 Here are a few examples from many:

-Hands off the Internet (www.dontregulate.org) features a clever piece of industry propaganda in the form of a cutesy cartoon that is riddled with half-truths and outright lies.
+Industry propaganda is often riddled with half-truths and outright lies.
 Visit savetheinternet.com to understand opposing views from a consumer perspective, or read Network Neutrality: Fact vs. Fiction, a paper by Free Press, Consumers Union, and Consumer Federation of America.

 American Legislative Exchange Council (ALEC) is a membership based organization that publishes model legislation, including a Municipal Competition Act, which bans municipalities from installing broadband services that might compete with private service companies, even if they don't yet offer such service.
 What is not disclosed is that ALEC members include the incumbent carriers that will benefit from such a ban, and only members can view this model legislation.